alexzube/alexzube.github.io/README.md

 ## Research Interests

-I’m motivated by democratizing professional-level audio.
-Elegant algorithmic solutions can make complex workflows accessible to musicians, creators, and everyday users in the same way computational photography did for images.
+I’m motivated by  the need for democratizing professional-level audio.
+There have to be better solutions that can make complex workflows accessible to musicians, creators, and everyday users in the same way computational photography did for images.
 I want to create tools and algorithms that enable working musicians and non-experts alike to access high-fidelity, professionally balanced audio.
 I would like to be able to reduce the technical barrier to great sound and to integrate perceptual models into practical, real-time systems.

 - Audio signal processing (perceptual models, loudness-aware systems)